 The UW’s Chazen Museum of Art is home to the second-largest collection of art in Wisconsin—more than 22,000 works in permanent and temporary exhibitions.
 The museum also serves as an educational resource, offering course-related exhibitions, gallery tours, talks by artists and scholars, and other learning events.

-The Chancellor’s and Powers-Knapp Scholarship Programs recognize and support outstanding UW students from underrepresented groups.
+The Mercile J. Lee Scholars Program (MJLSP) attracts, supports and develops the abilities and potential of academically talented and outstanding individuals from underrepresented groups.
 The scholars benefit from individualized advising, a supportive peer network, leadership development, mentorship opportunities, and a competitive financial award.